IBM/watson-nao-robot/README.md

 When the reader has completed this journey, they will understand how to:

-* Establish the communication between Robot and IoT devices.
+* Establish the communication between IoT devices like Robot ect.
 * Develop a custom web user interface using Node-RED.
 * Create the Watson Conversation chat bot Application.
 * Do the statistical analysis on financial dataset using Jupitor (python) Notebook on Data Sacience Experience.